Story of Ted Weisgal and Leisure Learning Unlimited

 of the business.

-Ted told Donna that her change of mind was unacceptable.
+Ted told Deborah that her change of mind was unacceptable.
 He had no intention of agreeing to this switch.
 Ted was understandably

 angry with working